 Elephant Capital: India-focused private equity fund, which is AIM quoted (Ticker: ECAP).
-Its portfolio investments include a leading tiles manufacturer in India, an established automotive components manufacturer, a media business with an exclusive content library, and an online venture to distribute cricket related content.
+Its portfolio investments include a leading tiles manufacturer in India, a media business with an exclusive content library, and an online venture to distribute cricket related content.

-As of August 2013, the audited NAV of the fund was 33 pence per share.
-On 27 February 2013, Elephant Capital launched a tender offer at a price of 39 pence per share.
-Livermore tendered its shares and the fund purchased back 49.19% of Livermore's shareholding.
-Additional information about the fund and its portfolio is available at www.elephantcapital.com.
+As of August 2014, the audited NAV of the fund was 35 pence per share.
+Additional information about the fund and its portfolio is available at www.elephantcapital.com